MPIBGC-TEE/SoilR/README.md

 stable than the official stable version in [CRAN](https://cran.r-project.org/web/packages/SoilR/index.html).

 ## Documentation
-The latest build of the package documentation can be found [here:](https://mpibgc-tee.github.io/SoilR-exp/)
+* The latest build of the package documentation can be found [here:](https://mpibgc-tee.github.io/SoilR-exp/).
+* To find examples you can also look at the [workflows](http://www.bgc-jena.mpg.de/TEE/software/soilr/).

 ## Installation
 There are several options.